JoKeyser/Code-Bayesian-Sense-of-Agency/README.md

 The Matlab scripts generate simulation data to plot the figures from the paper, and additional ones.
 Each script lists its objectives in its header.
+You can inspect the outputs of example runs of each script in folder [outputs](outputs).

 The scripts should be executed in the following order: